 The gene TPMT is one of the very first examples of pharmacogenetics being used in the clinic.
-If you have the active form of TPMT, the drug gets incorporated into the DNA and has an effect.
+If you have the active form of TPMT, the drug gets incorporated into your DNA and has an effect.

 Azathioprine gets broken down into 6-MP.

 If you have TPMT, 6-MP gets converted into 6-methyl mercaptopurine, which is the inactive form of the drug.